-BlueConic provides a Simulator for you to test and simulate BlueConic's behavior in real time on a web page.
-You can test how BlueConic schedules interactions and variants to be triggered and how your profiles and segments are affected.
-This is very useful for seeing how BlueConic will behave based on your segment, dialogue, interaction, variant, and profile property settings before going live.
+BlueConic provides a Simulator for you to test and simulate how elements in BlueConic behave in real time on a web page.
+You can test how BlueConic schedules dialogues and variants to be triggered and how your profiles and segments are affected.
+This is very useful for seeing how BlueConic will behave based on your segment, dialogue, variant, and profile property settings before going live.

-The Simulator can be used on any page that is part of a channel that is defined in your universe, and that contains the BlueConic script on the page.
+The Simulator can be used on any page that is part of a channel that is defined for your BlueConic implementation, and that contains the BlueConic script on the page.
 You can view other pages in the simulator, but you will not be able to manipulate them.

 Viewing a site in the simulator

-If the URL is part of your universe it will be displayed in the central area of the simulator.
+If the URL is part of your BlueConic domains it will be displayed in the central area of the simulator.
 However, the following exceptions can occur:

 - The URL is not available in https